alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

       - **Troubleshooting** If you get an "unexpected server authentication certificate error", your browser has probably cached a previous certificate for this domain.
           - Do a [hard reload](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/) of the page (permanent fix)
           - OR open a new private / incognito browser window and visit the page.
+      - **Troubleshooting** If you can see an empty screen with "Work resources" but no app icons, your user has not been correctly added to the security group.
   - Once you have logged in, click on the "Presentation server" app icon.
 You should receive an MFA request to your phone or authentication app.
-      - **Troubleshooting** If you can see an empty screen with "Work resources" but no app icons, your user has not been correctly added to the security group.
-  - Once you have approved the sign in, you should see a remote Windows desktop.
       - **Troubleshooting** If you can log in to the initial webclient authentication but don't get the MFA request, then the issue is likely that the configuration of the connection between the SHM NPS server and the RDS Gateway server is not correct.
           - Ensure that both the SHM NPS server and the RDS Gateway are running
           - Ensure that the [SHM NPS server RADIUS Client configuration](sre_build_instructions.md#configure-rds-to-use-shm-nps-server-for-client-access-policies) is using the **private** IP address of the RDS Gateway and **not** its public one.
-          - Ensure the same shared secret from the `sre-<sre-id>-nps-secret` in the SRE KeyVault is used in **both** the SHM NPS server RADIUS Client configuration and the [SRE RDS Gateway RD CAP Store configuration](sre_build_instructions.md#configure-rds-to-use-shm-nps-server-for-client-access-policies) (see previous sections for instructions).
           - Use the Event viewer on the SRE RDS Gateway (`Custom views > Server roles > Network Policy and Access Services`) to check whether the NPS server is contactable and whether it is discarding requests
           - Use the Event viewer on the SHM NPS server  (`Custom views > Server roles > Network Policy and Access Services`) to check whether NPS requests are being received and whether the NPS server has an LDAP connection to the SHM DC.
+          - One common error on the NPS server is `A RADIUS message was received from the invalid RADIUS client IP address x.x.x.x`.
+[This help page](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd316135(v=ws.10)) might be useful.
+This may indicate that the shared secret is different between the SHM and SRE.
+          - Ensure the same shared secret from the `sre-<sre-id>-nps-secret` in the SRE KeyVault is used in **both** the SHM NPS server RADIUS Client configuration and the [SRE RDS Gateway RD CAP Store configuration](sre_build_instructions.md#configure-rds-to-use-shm-nps-server-for-client-access-policies) (see previous sections for instructions).
           - Ensure that the `Windows Firewall` is set to `Domain Network` on both the SHM NPS server and the SRE RDS Gateway
       - **Troubleshooting** If you get a "We couldn't connect to the gateway because of an error" message, it's likely that the "Remote RADIUS Server" authentication timeouts have not been [increased as described in a previous section](sre_build_instructions.md#increase-the-authorisation-timeout-to-allow-for-mfa).
 It seems that these are reset everytime the "Central CAP store" shared RADIUS secret is changed.
       - **Troubleshooting** If you get multiple MFA requests with no change in the "Opening ports" message, it may be that the shared RADIUS secret does not match on the SHM server and SRE RDS Gateway.
 It is possible that this may occur if the password is too long.
 We previously experienced this issue with a 20 character shared secret and this error went away when we reduced the length of the secret to 12 characters.
 We then got a "We couldn't connect to the gateway because of an error" message, but were then able to connect successfully after again increasing the authorisation timeout for the remote RADIUS server on the RDS Gateway.
       - **Troubleshooting** If you are able to log into the webclient with a username and password but cannot connect to the presentation server (as no MFA prompt is given), please look at [this documentation](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd316134(v=ws.10)).
 In particular, ensure that the default UDP ports `1812`, `1813`, `1645` and `1646` are all open on the SHM NPS network security group (`NSG_SHM_SUBNET_IDENTITY`).
+  - Once you have approved the sign in, you should see a remote Windows desktop.
   - **NOTE:** The other apps will not work until the other servers have been deployed.